 Yes.
 We share the name, contact details and location coordinates of the recipient organization with the meal packaging hosts.
 We also invite the selected partner organization to visit the event venue and share their program details with the volunteers.
 Once meals are packaged and handed over to the partner organization, volunteers can visit the site and participate in preparation and distribution of meals.
 Rise Against Hunger India facilitates visits of the volunteers to the partner location.

 We invite and encourage groups that are interested in packaging meals to recommend worthy partners to distribute the meals that they package.
 Rise Against Hunger India will evaluate prospective meal recipients to validate their accountability and in order to ensure that the meals will be received, stored, secured and distributed effectively as explained above.

 It is important to note that Rise Against Hunger India has a vetting process to screen eligibility or worthiness of an NGO to receive meals.
 Therefore, if the host organization has a preference in terms of where the meals should go, the details of the organizations should be sent at least a month or so in advance to complete the screening process.

 While we would like to be in a position to support any number of partners, Rise Against Hunger India ’s priority is to meet our existing commitments before we add new partners.

-Rise Against Hunger asks meal packaging participants to donate $0.29 cents per meal they package.
-These funds are used to acquire the ingredients as well as pay staffing and support costs to make it possible for us to bring this event to you.
+Rise Against Hunger India asks meal packaging participants to donate the cost per meal they package.
+These funds are used to acquire the ingredients as well as pay staffing and support costs to make it possible for us to facilitate these events.
 Supplies are purchased on the general commodities markets, and we get reduced rates on most of our ingredients.

 On the back of each meal bag is an easy-to-understand graphic illustration demonstrating the cooking process.
 Preparing the meals is simple.
 See packaging here.